-All children should have regular access to Drama lessons which are appropriate to their age and stage of development within this curriculum subject as well as exposure to Theatre and the play in performance.
-Whilst working closely with English in some areas (such as listening and speaking), Drama should be looked on not only as an independent and vital subject area, i.e. in which one can learn much about self and others, but also as an important link with cross curricular activity within the school.
-The Drama scheme of work at Mowden begins in the Reception and runs through until Year 8.
+All children have regular access to Drama lessons which are appropriate to their age and stage of development.
+Whilst working closely with English in some areas, Drama should be looked on not only as an independent and vital subject area but also as an important link with cross curricular activity within the School.
+The Drama scheme of work at Mowden begins in Reception and runs through until Year 8.

-Drama is expected to make a significant contribution to life at Mowden (with each child in the school performing at least once a year on the stage as well as attending Drama lessons and taking part in assemblies), and to remain a high profile subject by presenting work – both scripted and improvised – to the rest of the school and parents as audience, thus allowing opportunities for others to take part in or to witness the creative responses the pupils make.
-This provides a stimulating and creative environment where ‘something is always happening’ around the school, allowing the children to see and understand the relevance that Drama can have for their personal development through pointing out lessons about life and art within school and the wider world.
+Drama is expected to make a significant contribution to life at Mowden and there is a commitment to provide access for all, with each child in the School performing at least once a year on the stage as well as attending Drama lessons and taking part in assemblies and creative workshops.
+The curriculum is designed to ensure there are ample opportunities for students to present their work, both scripted and improvised, to a wider audience including parents, peers and staff, thereby allowing opportunities for others to take part in and/or witness the creative responses the pupils make.
+This provides a stimulating and creative environment where ‘something is always happening’ around the School, allowing the children to see and understand the relevance that Drama can have for their personal development.

 From an early stage, children become accustomed to public speaking, as reading reports and prayers in Assemblies are a way of life.